 Tickets may be collected from 08.00 on the day of your visit at the ticket office on site.
 You will need to present your ID/passport and the purchasing credit/debit card.

 You can collect advance tickets from Servicaixa ATMs cajeros.
 These can be found at the Main Entrance of the Alhambra or at three branches of La Caixa bank located in the city: Calle Acera de Darro, Calle Alhondiga and Avendia Pablo Picasso see map below.
 You can find Servicaixa ATMs in other cities using their branch locator.

 When using this service be sure to search for branches that offer the ticket sale and collection service Venta de Entradas and be aware that this option is only available at branches located in Andalucía.

 You can also collect your tickets at Corral de Carbon at Calle Reyes Catolicos which is open until 7pm Monday to Friday.

-- Even though children (under 12) can enter free of charge they still require a ticket and proof of age may be required.
+- Even though children (aged 3-11) can enter free of charge they still require a ticket to be reserved at time of purchase.
+Proof of age may be required.

 - Tickets cannot be changed, returned or refunded.

 - Hold on to your tickets throughout as they will be scanned several times during your visit.